umair9747/Plixy/README.md

 Didn't liked the song which is currently being played?
 Well, no worries just use this command and never have any interruptions in the VC night again !
 ### >skip
 Can't wait for the next song?  no issues, just use this command and enjoy the next one !

+## Daily uploads from NASA
+Wanna see the pics that NASA uploads daily on their API?
+Use the command >nasa and it will provide you with the image which was uploaded on that day by NASA.

 ## Anti server Advertising
 Well looks like everyone have the same feeling when it comes to the annoying server advertising by bots/users in your server..
 Not any more..
 Plixy will directly remove any sort of link which has the frequently used keywords in it.